gmatosferreira/dbproject/README.md

 # System for high school administrative management

 This project was developed in the context of [Databases](https://www.ua.pt/en/uc/2238) curricular unit, part of the Computer Science Bachelor at [Aveiro University](https://www.ua.pt/).
-It was lectured by [Carlos Costa](https://www.ua.pt/en/p/10322010) ans assisted by [Joaquim Pinto](https://www.ua.pt/en/p/10312245) during the 2019/2020 school year.
+It was lectured by [Carlos Costa](https://www.ua.pt/en/p/10322010) and assisted by [Joaquim Pinto](https://www.ua.pt/en/p/10312245) during the 2019/2020 school year.

 It was graded **17 out of 20**.